tyo8/brain_representations/README.md

 # Brain Representations
 A repository for topological comparisons of dimension reduction algorithms applied to resting-state fMRI data.

-## Rough Overview
+## Overview
-This repository contains code for/commemorates the directory tree structure of the repository underlying the analyses in <at least one untitled future paper.>

-In this repository:
-1. we have several different repositories of source code; the most populated one is 'src_py', with 'src_bash' a distant second and 'src_MATLAB' an even further third
-2. we have lots of bash/slurm code meant to script resource-heavy operations on a compute cluster, plus the occasional bit of python code meant to do the same
-3. we have brain representation extraction code and figure-making code in relevant directories: code is only included in "src_\*" if it is intentionally multipurpose
-4. we have directories corresponding to the computation, outputs, and feature extraction of the brain representation/dimension reduction methods we consider
-5. finally, we also have Ripser [2] and Ripser-image [3] here, upon which all of the persistence analysis is *actually* built

-## Structure of the repository

-This repository is organised as follows.
+This repository houses the code underlying the analysis in [5], preprinted [here](https://arxiv.org/abs/2306.13802) on the arXiv.
+It implements an adaption (see [interval-matching_bootstrap](https://github.com/tyo8/interval-matching_bootstrap)) of [4] on neuroimaging data, leveraging the computational efficiency of [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple) [2] and [Ripser-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles) [3].
+This repository's code is built to compare different "brain representations" (i.e., reduced-data representations) of resting-state fMRI data in the [Human Connectome Project](https://www.humanconnectome.org/study/hcp-young-adult/document/1200-subjects-data-release) (HCP) produced through different algorithms and feature selection choices (see "Data" section).
+Brain representations are compared by the "metric" embedding they induce on the set of HCP subjects (given some choice of subject-pairwise dissimilarity measure), and the stability of these induced topologies is measured (in part) by the topological bootstrap [1,4].
+The `brain_representations` repository contains the code necessary to repeat the analysis conducted in [5].

+The subdirectories of this repository are listed below, grouped approximately by their role.

-Source Code
+## Source Code
-- 'src_py': python code (this does most of the repo's work)
-- 'src_bash': bash scripts
-- 'src_MATLAB': mostly here to borrow functions from [PALM](https://github.com/andersonwinkler/PALM), which we need to satisfy exchangeability criteria with respect to the family structure in Human Connectome Project (Young Adult) data

-Experiments
-- 'datalists': lists of data files corresponding that help set conditions for specific experiments
-- 'phom_analysis': all persistent homology-based analyses in this project (with the exception of 'metric_tests' and 'bootstrap_benchmarks')
-- 'phom_analysis/full-scale-expmt': scripts, code, and tree structure corresponding to investigation in [*paper*] and corresponding figures
-- 'nonPH_analysis': most notably contains output of CCA analysis of shared information between pairs of brain representations
-- 'metric_tests': **preliminary** testing of the impact of metric choice on persistence data
-- 'bootstrap_benchmarks': benchmarking the cycle registration bootstrapping scheme to test scalability
-- 'output_benchmarks': becnhmarking the computation(al scaling) of Betti curves, Wasserstein distances, and other derivatives of persistence diagrams

-Brain Representation Computation/Extraction
+Centrally houses code base for project: calculation, visualization, and key scripting functions are found here.
+Note that all code in these directories enter the pipeline *after* data reduction and featurization.
+Each directory and subdirectory contain READMEs with further details.

+#### `src_py`
+Python repository: distance and persistent homology calculations, statistical analysis, and visualization

+#### `src_bash`
+Bash repository: distributed SLURM scripting at problem scale, also contains only direct calls to [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple) [2] and [Ripser-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles) [3]

+## Data
+Brain representation computation, extraction, and featurization.
 Note that no subject data of any kind is included in this public repository!
-Instead, the following directories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+Instead, the following directories and their subdirectories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+#### `profumo_reps`
-- profumo_reps: code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps)
+code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps) from rfMRI data
+#### `gradient_reps`
-- gradient_reps: code for the computing diffusion-network based gradient representations from connectivity data at both the subject and group level and derivative features of these representations
+code for the computing diffusion-network based gradient representations from connectivity data at both the subject and group level and derivative features of these representations
+#### `ICA_reps`
-- ICA_reps: code for computing FC network matrices, partial FC matrices, and amplitude features from extracted ICA-DR data
+code for computing FC network matrices, partial FC matrices, and amplitude features from extracted ICA-DR data
+#### `glasser`
-- glasser: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from extracted Glasser-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from extracted Glasser-parcellated rfMRI data
+#### `schaefer`
-- schaefer: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Schaefer-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Schaefer-parcellated rfMRI data
+#### `yeo`
-- yeo: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Yeo-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Yeo-parcellated rfMRI data

 ## Preparations